sindrsh/openmathbooks/index.md

 ## OpenMathBooks

 OpenMathBooks is a collection of free math books ranging from elementary level to precalculus level.
-The collection includes the following books (for the moment, the books are in Norwegian only):
+The collection includes the following books
 - **First Principles of Math (FP)**<br/>
   Math theory for secondary school and high school.
 - **Applied Mathematics 1 (AM1)** <br/>